BlackBoltBeta/Mildew_Detection_in_Cherry_Leaves/README.md

 ### Code
 -  The template used for this project belongs to CodeInstitute - [GitHub](https://github.com/Code-Institute-Submissions) and [website](https://codeinstitute.net/global/).
 - App pages for the Streamlit dashboard, data collection and data visualization jupiter notebooks are from [Code Institute WP01](https://github.com/cla-cif/WalkthroughProject01) and where used as a backbone for this project.
--  This project done taking h developed by Claudia Cifaldi - [cla-cif](https://github.com/cla-cif) on GitHub.
+-  This project was done following this [repository](https://github.com/cla-cif/Cherry-Powdery-Mildew-Detector) as a guide and template in specific regarding its documentation by Claudia Cifaldi - [cla-cif](https://github.com/cla-cif) on GitHub.